DenzelBraithwaite/Vault-of-Knowledge/html.md

 ## **Quick notes**

 This section is a quick reference point for certain HTML guidelines that I'll need to review often, such as which semantic tags to use where, and other best practices to keep in mind.
+I'll also include a section for accessibility since this ties into many parts of html in the form of properties, e.g. `aria-required="true"`.
+These don't usually change your app but can assist screen readers and improve SEO.

 <br>
 <br>